marcelohdez/bedroom/README.md

 Due to the pandemic people have started working remotely, working from the bedroom couldn't get any easier!
 Or... maybe it just did.

-## Documentation for _newest release_

-### Prerequisites
+## Prerequisites
-To use the program, install the newest version of the Java SE at [https://www.oracle.com/java/technologies/javase-downloads.html], the minimum version required is stated on the description of the Bedroom release you are trying to run.
+To use the program, install the newest version of the JDK at [https://www.oracle.com/java/technologies/javase-downloads.html] (under Oracle JDK of the version you chose, select JDK download), the minimum version required is stated on the description of the Bedroom release you are trying to run.
 After doing so, double click the jar file of Bedroom and begin.

+To build the program from source, install the newest version of the JDK (read above) and run gradle (read Compile From Source section if you do not know how to do so.)

-### How to use
+## How to use
 Upon start up, you will be asked for your clock in and clock out time, on the clock out window there is an extra section to choose your "hourly target" which is the amount of orders per hour you are aiming for.
 Once finished the program will start counting the time left until you clocking in or the time you have been clocked in for if your clock in time has already passed.
 Your break and orders